 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of electrical and electronics engineers is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
+Overall employment of electronics engineers is projected to grow 5 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.